Fudan-iGEM/2023-wiki/docs/src/notebook.md

 <p><small style="color: gray">📅 Date: Sep.
 4th <br>👤 Participants: Zhe Dong, Xiaohan Jiang, Zhenmao ye, Mingfang Zheng, Siliang Zhan</small></p>

-The experimenters continue molecular cloning experiments and search for anti-plasmid information.
-The artist designs the picture book and finalizes the final style.
-Design and customize team uniforms.
+The experimenters continue molecular cloning and characterization experiments.
+The artists design the picture book and finalize with a public preview.
+We design and placed an order for team uniforms.

 <p><small style="color: gray">📅 Date: Sep.
 10th <br>👤 Participants: Zhe Dong, Yijun Wang, Qingying Yang</small></p>

-We established a robust partnership with the **Shanghai Astronomy Museum**, recognized as the world's largest astronomy museum, drawing approximately 6,000 daily visitors in China.
-Leveraging this collaboration, we orchestrated the **Star Exploration Camp**, a dynamic initiative aimed at imparting fundamental knowledge in biology and Mars exploration to children and their parents.
+We established a partnership with [the Shanghai Astronomy Museum](https://www.sstm-sam.org.cn/#/home), which is recognized as the world's largest astronomy museum, drawing approximately 6,000 daily visitors in China.
+Leveraging this partnership, we orchestrated the **Star Exploration Camp**, a dynamic initiative aimed at imparting fundamental knowledge in biology and Mars exploration to children and their parents.

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/notebook/tianwenguan-a.jpg"